How To Find Out Where Someone Works for Child Support (And Their Income)

 In general, only the courts can force an individual to prove their income for child support reasons, usually using pay stubs or another similar proof of income.
 Although individuals will have very few ways of proving another individual’s income very accurately, there are still a few things that individuals should look out for.

 Basically, individuals receiving child support should be on the lookout for suspicious activity regarding the non-custodial parent’s potential income level.
-For example, individuals who are living a lifestyle that seems to be above their supposed income is one of the most obvious signs that they are not submitting their entire child support payment.
+For example, individuals who are living a lifestyle that seems to be above their supposed income are one of the most obvious signs that they are not submitting their entire child support payment.

-Although it’s common for individuals to get a raise with a new job or promotion, since child support payments are generally a percentage of the individual’s income, child support payments should rise with their income.
+Although it’s common for individuals to get a raise with a new job or promotion since child support payments are generally a percentage of the individual’s income, child support payments should rise with their income.

-There are a few ways to prove that the individual is lying about their income level to the courts, however the courts will need to be involved in this process as it will be up to the courts to ask the non-custodial spouse to provide certain documents.
-Aside from requesting documents the courts may also choose to subpoena certain information such as loan applications in order to see if they reported a different income level while applying for a loan.
+There are a few ways to prove that the individual is lying about their income level to the courts, however, the courts will need to be involved in this process as it will be up to the courts to ask the non-custodial spouse to provide certain documents.
+Aside from requesting documents, the courts may also choose to subpoena certain information such as loan applications in order to see if they reported a different income level while applying for a loan.

 Finally, another indirect way to get an idea of an individual’s income is by using public tax records.
 For example, property taxes paid by the individual will be considered public information.
 By requesting these records, individuals can determine if the amount of money they are spending on property taxes is high enough to warrant suspicion that they are lying about their income level to the courts.